 High-density lipoproteins (HDL) are often called “good” cholesterol.
 They remove cholesterol from the blood.
 A healthy level of HDL may help protect against heart disease.
 Exercise can increase the amount of HDL cholesterol the body produces.
 Avoiding trans fats and following a healthy diet also can increase HDL levels.

-Sometimes cholesterol levels are high because of a high LDL (“bad” cholesterol) level.
+Sometimes cholesterol levels are high because of a high LDL level.
 This increases the risk for heart disease or stroke.
-Other times, cholesterol levels are high because of a high HDL (“good” cholesterol) level.
+Other times, cholesterol levels are high because of a high HDL level.
 This does not increase the risk for heart disease or stroke.

 Should my child be tested for high cholesterol levels?

-Most children do not need to be tested for high cholesterol.
-Your child should be tested if there is a family history of high cholesterol.
+The American Academy of Pediatrics recommends all children be tested for hyperlipidemia (fat levels in the blood) between the ages of 9 and 11.
+Your child should have a cholesterol test if there is a family history of high cholesterol.
 Your doctor will also recommend testing if your child or teen has diabetes.

 What causes high cholesterol levels in children?